 Environmental and Social Governance

-As Arecor has grown as a business, so too has our dedication to behaving responsibly and introducing more formal processes to demonstrate our commitment to managing our environmental obligation and creating a sustainable environment.
-We are committed to ensuring that building enhancements are ethical and sustainable.
+We remain committed behaving responsibly and introducing more formal processes to demonstrate our commitment to managing our environmental obligation and creating a sustainable environment.
 We work with suppliers who share our commitment to recycling and zero landfill.
+Where possible, we prioritise the sourcing our raw materials from suppliers recycling services.
+Employees are part of this commitment and identify ways to improve our environmental footprint.

 Arecor Therapeutics plc Environmental and Social Governance Policy